PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

   - Default stats:
     - Some stats can be ignored for this battle test.
   - New stats:
-    - Presense of database for using potential stats (Accuracy, Evasion, etc...).
+    - Presence of database for using potential stats (Accuracy, Evasion, etc...).
-    - Each stat can have a personalizable emblem.
+    - Each stat can have a personalized emblem.
-  - Stat description:
+  - Stat Tree description:
-    - We can write the rules of a certain stat.
-    - We can write a description about the tree as well.
+    - We can write a description about the tree.
   - Template selection:
       - We can connect the same Stats Tree to several Battle Systems, but we cannot connect a single template to several Stats Trees.